 Explore the castle town of Ioannina

-Other interesting sites inside the castle walls are the remains of a turkish library, the Municipal Museum that is housed in the impressive Asian Passa Mosque that has a great collection of traditional uniforms of the area, silverware and guns.
+Other interesting sites inside the castle walls are the remains of a Turkish library, the Municipal Ethnographic Museum housed in the impressive Aslan Passa Mosque that has a great collection of traditional uniforms of the area, silverware, and guns.

 Lastly don’t forget to wander around the alleyways of the old town and see the traditional houses and shops.